-Figure 6 illustrates semi-synchronous view editing in C-SPE.
+Figure illustrates semi-synchronous view editing in C-SPE.
 The dialog shown allows a developer to view change descriptions of the changes before deciding to apply them, ignore the changes, or view the effect of (some or all of) the changes on their version.
-Developers can request C-SPE to automatically merge received change descriptions with their current alternative as they arrive.
-Change descriptions can also be viewed in textual view headers, and some can be selected and automatically applied to the view text by C-SPE.
+Developers can request C-SPE to automatically merge received change descriptions with their current alternative incrementally as they arrive.
+Change descriptions can also be viewed in textual view headers.